rubensgomes/misc-cpp-projs/README.md

 # misc-cpp-projs

 The misc-cpp-proj is a public GIT repository where [Rubens](http://www.rubens-gomes.com) keeps some personal C++ programming projects.
 The source code that is provided are  mainly used for demonostrations and learning purposes only.

+This is a work in progress!

 ## Environment